 2. Water Temperature

 Platyfish and goldfish live in freshwater.
 However, they have different water requirements.
 Goldfish are tempered water fish.
-On the other hand, platies are tropical fish with low temperatures within 72°F to 78°F.
+On the other hand, platies are tropical fish with low temperatures between 72°F to 78°F.

 Goldfish can thrive within temperatures of 60°F to 74°F, performing best in cooler waters.
 Also, platyfish may require a heater in their fish tank where the water becomes too cold, whereas goldfish can’t do well in fish tanks with heaters since they thrive well in aquariums without water heaters.